hwinther/wsh-pve/README.md

 This is an optional step as the packages are already available in this github repository.

 Run `make all` to build the debian packages and copy them into the build directory.
-Run `./repo-update.sh` to populate a debian package repository under the repo directory, you will need a gpg key in order to sign the packages.
+Run `make repo-update` to populate a debian package repository under the repo directory, you will need a gpg key in order to sign the packages.

 Run `make 3dfx` to build the qemu-3dfx windows drivers and a patched version of the PVE QEMU package which supports passthrough